moosylog/exchange_collectors/README.md

-# Exchange Connectors
+# CryptoCurrency Exchange Connectors

 ![Moosy Research](https://sites.google.com/site/moosyresearch/_/rsrc/1511269486745/projects/cryptos/doc/logo.png)

-Moosy Research is recognized for it's high quality, excel like cryptocurrency sheets, [Cointrexer, BotMon and ReX](https://sites.google.com/view/moosyresearch).
+Moosy Research is the leader in Google Sheets based cryptocurrency sheets.
+Our mission is to build cool crypto sheets like [Cointrexer, BotMon and ReX](https://sites.google.com/view/moosyresearch).

 To access a users private data on an exchange, API authentication is required.
 Most exchanges require API authentication based on a public/private key pair and a cryptographic signature using hash algorithms such as SHA and HMAC SHA.